vikramkakkar/MayDay/README.md

 Time: 6:00 pm (Friday)

-We need help developing wearable interfaces to trigger MayDay and removing the calculator disguise form the Android App
+We need help developing wearable interfaces to trigger MayDay and removing the calculator disguise from the Android App

 In addition we could use help developing an iPhone version of this app